-While we continue to monitor and adapt to current events, there are still many ways to enjoy the Virginia Beach beaches and boardwalk as spring gives way to summer.
-With the nice weather already peeking through, there may be no better time to get out and enjoy the beauty of Virginia Beach.
+As spring and summer weather rolls in, there may be no better time to get out and enjoy the beauty of Virginia Beach.
 With a host of measures in place to ensure your health and safety while you are here, here’s everything you can do at the beach and boardwalk to take full advantage of the season.

 The Virginia Beach Boardwalk was built with cyclists and walkers in mind.
 With separate biking and walking paths, cyclists can ride their beach cruisers along the coast without having to dodge pedestrians or cars, which makes it a safe place to explore for younger riders.